 Turn the corner and take a few steps down a small alley to be transported to a very different culture when we arrive in Chinatown.
 This densely populated neighborhood with its colorful facades, temples and dragon gate, has an interesting and complex history that you will learn about along the way.
 Take in the sights and sounds while we stroll down the vibrant streets and into the Golden Gate Fortune Cookie Company where you can make your own Fortune Cookie!

 San Francisco has a world class public transportation system that will get you anywhere in the city if you know what you're doing.
-Your guide will give you an orientation when we get on the subway for a brief ride to the Civic Center.
+Your guide will give you an orientation when we get on the subway for a brief ride to Union Square.

 PRO TIP: You'll feel more confident taking muni for the rest of your trip after this lesson!